talpor/talpor-dev-handbook/docs/conception/index.md

 Estimations are one of the deliverables of the discovery process.
-At talPor, we use a system of **user stories and story points** to estimate tasks to be done in a project.
+At talPor, we use a system of **user stories and story points** to estimate the features to be done in a project.
 A user story is a sentence of the form "As a [actor], I want to [action]".
 For example, one possible user story is "As a user, I want to log in".